ronvoluted/darktide-mods/Audio/README.md

 end
 ```

-This will create a handle to the audio files in your mod's "audio" directory. e.g. "...Warhammer 40,000 DARKTIDE/mods/YourMod/audio".
-Non-audio files will be ignored.
+This will create a handle to a list of contents for the audio files in your mod's "audio" directory. e.g. "...Warhammer 40,000 DARKTIDE/mods/YourMod/audio".
+Non-audio files will be ignored based on the MIME type of their file extension.

 > [!NOTE]
 > When `AudioFilesHandler` is initialised, its `init` function will await a promise in the background as it reads the directory contents.
 For reference, scanning a folder of 4,226 files nested in sub directories to find and process 128 audio files took 3 seconds on an SSD.